rahulgopinath/rahulgopinath.github.io/projects.md

 wrote to orchestrate the testing process in multiple machines.
 It was especially useful for testing the cache protocol implementations CARP, ICP, and also SOCKS, and FTP proxies.

+<h3>Interesting projects (Non Opensource)</h3>

+<h4>2009 Sun Microsystems</h4>
+Cat, Pat, Net, Hive: Implemented the testing frameworks affectionately called Cat, Pat and Net for the iPlanet family web and proxy servers.
+The Cat framework was written to test the wadm command line framework, which had two
+modes: stand alone, and TCL (Jacl) scripting.
+Consequently Cat was implemented in both Perl, and TCL (Jacl), exposing similar functionalities.
+It allowed a testing engineer to specify the particular command line, and the pattern of output expected as a regular expression based on the parameters given in the corresponding command line.
+Pat framework was written in Ruby, and was used to test the iPlanet proxy server.
+It consisted of a program with two threads, one thread the server, and the other client, and they communicated to each other through the proxy, and verified that the responses from proxy, and the caching subsystem was as specified in the HTTP 2616 RFC.
+The Net library was written in Perl, and was a rewrite of CAT to allow it to test the protocol portion of the iPlanet webserver itself using similar request-response style test cases.
+Finally, since testing often involved specific machines due to licensing issues of GUI testing tools, and also because of the different operating systems, and network components such as webserver, proxy, and load balancers, I implemented [Hive](https://github.com/vrthra/ruby-hive), an orchestration framework for servers.
+It allowed IRC based co-ordination of different servers with automated triggering of test runs corresponding to external events, reporting of test run results etc.

+<h4>2005 Quark Media House</h4>
+Administration Interface using JScheme: While at Quark, implemented a simple administration interface for QWAF (Quark Web Application Framework) as a personal project at learning Scheme language.
+It was sufficiently successful to be included in the product release.

+<h4>2002 SunTec Business Solutions</h4>
+Rating Appliance using OSKit: While at SunTec, prototyped a simple rating appliance using [OSKit](https://www.cs.utah.edu/flux/oskit).
+The OSKit provided all the underlying libraries to build the appliance as a kernel, running directly on the machine.
+While the project never went beyond the prototype stage, it could boot up, accept rating requests over TCP, and do minimal processing.